kathleenwest/MinimalWebApiEntityFrameworkCoreSQLite/README.md

 If you enjoyed this video, please like, share, and subscribe to our channel.
 Also, don't forget to check out our other videos on Entity Framework Core and web API development.
 Thank you for watching and have a great day! 😊

-## Entity Framework Core with SQLite Database Implementation
+## Entity Framework Core with SQLite Database Setup and Implementation

 ![sqlite setup](/images/sqlite-setup.jpg)